rbowen/presentations/new_in_juno/slides.md

 ![Kilo](images/kilo.jpg)

+* OpenStack Summit will be held in Paris in 2 weeks
 * Kilo: Paris (Sèvres, actually, but that's close enough) is home to the Kilogram, the only remaining SI unit tied to an artifact

 ---